martavp/pypsa-in-prime/README.md

 > export GRB_LICENSE_FILE="$GUROBI_HOME/gurobi.lic"

-This points Gurobi to the cluster-license.
+This points Gurobi to the cluster license.
 Note that an academic license used locally on a computer is unsuitable for use on the cluster, and will result in a failed simulation.

-#### 10. Using scratch memory for temporary directory
+#### 10. Using scratch memory for the temporary directory

 THIS STEP IS VERY IMPORTANT!!
 The entire PRIME cluster is slowed down if you do not include this.

 When running simulations the Gurobi solver is constantly reading and writing temporary files.
 To avoid slowing down the entire PRIME cluster, it is very important that scratch memory is used for the temporary directory.
 Read more about scratch memory in the [labbook](https://labbook.au.dk/display/COM/3.+Convenient+commands).

 In the file `pypsa-eur-sec/config.yaml` (if that file doesn't exist go to `pypsa-eur-sec/config.default.yaml`) change the setting `tmpdir` under solving to 'scratch/$SLURM_JOB_ID'.
-Make sure the setting is not commented out .
-It should look like:
+Make sure the setting is not commented out.
+It should look like this:

 > solving:
 >   tmpdir: 'scratch/$SLURM_JOB_ID'